wahyubudii/spring-boot-boilerplate/README.md

-## Check API Documentation Swagger in your local
+## API Documentation from Swagger in your local
 Open in browser `http://localhost:<server-port>/swagger-ui/index.html` <br>
 server port value by default is: `8080`, but you can adjust in the `/application.yml` file